-When a Member decides not to continue with their plan, we say that the plan has 'lapsed'.
+When a Member decides not to continue with their product, we say that it has 'lapsed'.

-Plans may also end because the Member dies, the Member reaches retirement or the plan reaches its maturity date.
+Products may also end because the Member dies, the Member reaches retirement or the product reaches its maturity date.

-We assess lapse risk by closely monitoring payment collections and other processes which might lead a Member to decide not to continue with their plan.
+Every year we look at how many products have stopped paying, usually divided up by features that may mean Members are more or less likely to lapse.
+We compare this with our assumptions.
+We assess emerging lapse risk by closely monitoring payment collections and other processes which might lead a Member to decide not to continue with their product.

-Lapse risk is mitigated by prompt service, sensitive review of individual circumstances (recognising that lapse may be appropriate in some circumstances) and by thinking about how to ensure that Members keep their plan going where is it sensible for them to do so.
+Lapse risk is mitigated by prompt service, sensitive review of individual circumstances (recognising that lapse may be appropriate in some circumstances) and by thinking about how to ensure that Members keep their product going where is it sensible for them to do so.